threethousandmonkeys/Fundamentals-of-Reinforcement-Learning/week4_note.md

 ## **Lesson 3: Generalized Policy Iteration**
 * Understand the framework of generalized policy iteration
+  * **We use the term generalized policy iteration (GPI) to refer to the general idea of letting policy-evaluation and policy-improvement processes interact, independent of the granularity and other details of the two processes. **
-  * Generalized policy iteration unifies classical DP methods, value iteration, and asynchronous DP.
+  * Generalized policy iteration *unifies* classical DP methods, value iteration, and asynchronous DP.
   * value iteration -> In value iteration, we still sweep over all the states and greedify with respect to the current value function.
 However, we do not run policy evaluation to completion.
 We perform just one sweep over all the states.
 * Outline value iteration, an important example of generalized policy iteration
 * Understand the distinction between synchronous and asynchronous dynamic programming methods